Dev-mahmoud123/prayers-timing/README.md

 If you would like to contribute to this project, please follow the typical GitHub workflow:

-   1- Fork the repository.
+   1- Fork the repository.<br>
-   2- Create a new branch for your feature or bug fix.
+   2- Create a new branch for your feature or bug fix.<br>
-   3- Make your changes and commit them.
+   3- Make your changes and commit them.<br>
-   4- Push your changes to your fork.
+   4- Push your changes to your fork.<br>
-   5- Create a pull request to the main repository.
+   5- Create a pull request to the main repository.<br>

    Please ensure that your code follows best practices, and provide clear documentation for any new features or changes.